chinasaur/poptart/README.md

 refer to it:
   https://github.com/raspberrypi/firmware/pull/95

-Right now there is no help text and the notifications only appear centered at the bottom of the screen.
-There are a number of other options; see source for now (sorry!).
+Right now the notifications only appear centered at the bottom of the screen.

 The Makefile should work on Raspbian; it assumes libvgfont is built and is in /opt/vc/...
 Older versions requried Vera.ttf to be in PWD when you ran poptart, but I believe I've fixed this so that it instead assumes Vera.ttf is in /opt/vc/...
 This is untested but will be tested soon.
 I'll try to make it more flexible about where it finds the font soon.
 And eventually I hope to rewrite libvgfont to be a lot more flexible about these things.